COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 THE DISTINCTION BETWEEN FUNCTIONS AND ORGANIZATIONS

-However, again, what matters to everybody is how state powers function, and how their organizations exist for their functions.
+However, all that is necessary for citizens is that state powers function as a result.
+Their organizations exist for their functions.
 In order to improve state powers, we need to look over them while paying more attention to their functions than to their organizations and to reorganize the latter for the former.
+Moreover, when the functions of each state power can be clearly separated, by separating its organizations along the separation, the possibility comes into view that each state power is separated.

 By the way, the separation of the three powers is a separation of a state power where the legislative power, the administrative power, and the judicial power are separated and check one another.
 Also in each of the three powers, it is necessary to distinguish between the four of the functions and the organizations protecting liberal rights and those securing social rights.

-THE FUNCTIONS OF A STATE POWER PROTECTING LIBERAL RIGHTS
+THE FUNCTIONS PROTECTING LIBERAL RIGHTS

 As was explained earlier, the part of a state power violating liberal rights and the part protecting them are much the same.
 Those which are almost the same can be called the Part of a State Power Violating and Protecting Liberal Rights.
 However, when the words "violating and protecting" are always used, the sentences will be complicated.
 Therefore it is also called the Part of a State Power Protecting Liberal Rights in these books.
-However, please do not forget that the latter is the same as the former and includes the part of a state power violating liberal rights.
+All the same, please do not forget that it contains the part of a state power violating liberal rights.
 The same applies to the functions, organizations, and so on of a state power protecting liberal rights.
-Now, the following is the functions of a state power protecting liberal rights.

-political rights, democratic systems, separations of powers, and rule of law; the separation of the public armed force into the two group of the police and the military and the limitation of their functions to the protection of liberal rights, political rights, democratic systems, separations of powers, and the rule of law; the ways for the civilian officers of the administrative power to control and check them; the way for the legislative power and the judicial power to restrain the administrative power.
+democratic systems including political rights, separations of powers including the separation of the three powers, and rule of law; the separation of the public armed forces into the two group of the police and the military and the limitation of their functions to the protection of liberal rights, democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law; the ways for the civilian officers of the administrative power to control and check those public armed forces; the way for the legislative power and the judicial power to restrain the administrative power including those civilian officers.

-It is possible and necessary that the legislative power provides the details of what were provided in the constitution.
-In addition, it is possible and necessary that it provides the violation of liberal rights, political rights, democratic systems, separations of powers, and the rule of law as crimes and provide the punishments when guilty.
+It is possible and necessary that the legislative power provides the details to a great extent of the above provided in the constitution.
+In addition, it is possible and necessary that it provides the violation of liberal rights, democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law as crimes and provide the punishments when guilty.

 As was explained earlier, it is some armed forces that can protect liberal rights directly by restraining some other armed forces from violating them.
-In a state power, it is the public armed forces (separated into two forces of the police and military) that can protect them directly by restraining some other forces from violating them.
-However, at least in each state, of all the powers, the public armed forces is the direct and the strongest power violating liberal rights.
-Moreover, it sometimes violates not only liberal rights directly but also political rights, democratic systems, separations of powers, and the rule of law indirectly, and can run wildly to autocracy, despotism, or the like.
-In order to prevent those, it is possible and necessary not only that they are restrained by civilians but also that the public armed forces is separated into, at least, the two forces of the police and the military, that the private and public violence in the state and the private small-scale violence invading the state are assigned to the former, and that the public violence and private but large-scale violence invading the state is assigned to the latter, and that that gigantic power is separated into the two.
-In addition, it is possible and necessary that the functions of the police are limited to the investigation, (arrest), and interrogation of suspects, prevention of crimes, rescue in case of disasters, and prevention of man-made disasters and that the functions of the military are limited to national defense, collective security, rescue in case of large-scale disasters, and prevention of large-scale man-made disaster.
-In order for the police and the military to be limited to those functions, it is possible and necessary that the constitution provides those functions and that the legislative power provides their details.
-In addition, it is possible and necessary that the chief of the administrative power and those of the police and the military enforce those provisions, that the police investigate, (arrest), and interrogate, and prosecute the suspects of the deviation from those provisions in the police in themselves, even if they are bosses or colleagues.
-In addition, it is possible and necessary that the police investigate, (arrest), and interrogate, and prosecute the suspects of the deviation of those provisions even in the military.
+In a state power, it is public armed forces (separated into two forces of the police and the military) that can protect them directly by restraining some other forces from violating them.
+All the same, at least in each state, of all the powers, public armed forces are the direct and the strongest power violating liberal rights.
+Moreover, they sometimes violate not only liberal rights directly but also democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law indirectly, and can run wildly to autocracy, totalitarianism, or the like.
+In order to prevent those, it is possible and necessary not only that they are restrained by civilians and that they and those civilians are restrained in the separation of the three powers and the rule of law but also that the public armed forces is separated into, at least, the two forces of the police and the military, that the private and public violence in the state and the private small-scale violence invading the state are assigned to the former, and that the public violence and private but large-scale violence invading the state is assigned to the latter.
+Then, that strongest power can be separated into those two.
+More concretely, it is possible and necessary that the functions of the police are limited to the investigation, (arrest), and interrogation of suspects, the prevention of crimes, the rescue in case of disasters, and the prevention of man-made disasters and that the functions of the military are limited to national defense, collective security, the rescue in case of large-scale disasters, and the prevention of large-scale man-made disaster.
+In order for the police and the military to be limited to those functions, it is possible and necessary that the constitution provides the outlines of those functions and that the legislative power provides their details in laws.
+In addition, it is possible and necessary that the chief and higher officers of the administrative power, and those of the police and those of the military ensure compliance with these regulations throughout the organization, that the police investigate, (arrest), and interrogate, and prosecute the suspects of the deviation from those provisions even in the police in themselves, even if they are bosses or colleagues.
+In addition, it is possible and necessary that the police investigate, (arrest), and interrogate, and prosecute the suspects of the deviation from those provisions even in the military.

-However, some civil officers in the administrative power or some parties of the legislative power sometimes control the public armed forces totally, abuse them, violate liberal rights, political rights, democratic systems, separations of powers, and the rule of law and run wildly to autocracy, despotism, or the like.
-In order to prevent this, it is possible and necessary that general citizens, through democratic systems, above all, elections, check the chief of the administrative power and the members of the legislative power and that the administrative power, the legislative power and the judicial power, in the separation of the three powers and the rule of law, restrain each other.
+However, some civil officers in the administrative power or some parties of the legislative power sometimes control the public armed forces totally, abuse them, violate liberal rights, democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law and run wildly to autocracy, totalitarianism, or the like.
+In order to prevent this, it is possible and necessary that general citizens, through democratic systems, above all, elections, check the chief of the administrative power and the members of the legislative power and that the administrative power, the legislative power, and the judicial power, in the separation of the three powers and the rule of law, restrain each other.

 It would be unnecessary to explain the strict separation of the three powers and the strict rule of law in details, but it would be necessary to explain the strict democratic systems.